Women are much more sensitive about their weight than men on college.

 Nobody in American business has the guts to just follow their instinct and put a product out there.

-They until they put a product out there, they won't do it until they've researched it left and right and gotten all kinds of testing and research from consumers to find out if they want it.
+Until they put a product out there, they won't do it until they've researched it left and right and gotten all kinds of testing and research from consumers to find out if they want it.

 But it's a problem now because more and more consumers are getting sick and tired of it.

-Inside the national market research crisis.
+It's called opinion fatigue inside the national market research crisis.

-It this process is used virtually every step of the way of a new product.
+This process is used virtually every step of the way of a new product.

 It's impossible to get the return for investment estimate prior to a product launch.

-This guy suggests that the response to low responses is to pay people, like Nielsen does for television ratings, uh that online research is polluting the field.
+This guy suggests that the response to low responses is to pay people, like Nielsen does for television ratings, that online research is polluting the field.

 Once again, the internet is a problem for these professionals.